-- In these times, social media savvy and experience is more important than ever to ensure that you, as a travel writer, do your part to get the word out about your work after it is published, just as we do.
+- In these times, social media marketing knowledge and experience is more important than ever.
+Please try to ensure that you, as a paid travel writer, do your part to market your published work, just as we do.

 Please email all submissions electronically to: email@example.com.

 Payment to Travel Writers

-Our talented contributors consist of professional travel writers, freelance travel writers, and passionate travelers with practical information and inspirational ideas to share; we are interested in usable first-hand information, and we certainly appreciate engaging writing which requires little editing.
+Our talented contributors consist of professional travel writers, freelance travel writers, and passionate travelers with practical information and inspirational ideas to share; we are interested in usable first-hand information, and we certainly appreciate engaging writing which requires minimal editing.

-- TransitionsAbroad.com is always looking for experienced (published) writers to become regular contributors, columnists, or contributing editors to whom we can offer a series of assignments.
-Fees for such experienced regular contributors, columnists, or contributing editors are by agreement and are negotiable.
-Experienced published writers may submit detailed queries in lieu of articles "on spec" for further discussion.
+- TransitionsAbroad.com is always looking for experienced (published) writers to become regular contributors, columnists, or contributing editors.
+Fees paid for work to such experienced regular contributors, columnists, or contributing editors are by agreement and are negotiable.
+Only experienced published writers may submit detailed queries in lieu of articles "on spec."

-For publication in Transitions Abroad's website and our webzine (TAzine), payment is on acceptance, ranging from $25 to $150 (the average payment is $100 for an article in the 1000-2000 word range) based upon how much traffic we believe the submission will generate over time, while maintaining our editorial guidelines.
-Payment for submissions is made preferably via PayPal, or by check if necessary.
+For publication in Transitions Abroad's website and our webzine (TAzine), payment is on acceptance, ranging from $25 to $150 (for an article in the 800-2000 word range) based upon how much traffic we believe the submission will generate over time, while maintaining our editorial guidelines.
+Payment for submissions is made preferably via PayPal, or by check if absolutely necessary.
 We never publish a piece prior to your compensation!